kapral18/karenjs.com/src/pages/blog/2019-01-22/hello-world.md

 ![Photo of an old man greeting the world by Persnickety Prints @ https://unsplash.com/](./oldman.jpg)

-I've been getting all sorts of goodies from tech community for far too long, it's time give back.
+I've been getting all sorts of goodies from tech community for far too long.

+It's time to give back.

 Cheers.